qutip/qutip/doc/qutip_dev_contrib.md

 ```

 ### other qutip repos
 You can fork and clone the other qutip repos in the same way.
-There in no need to run any install for them.
+There is no need to run any install for them.

 ## Adding remotes
 You will need to add the parent repositories as 'remotes'.
 The standard is to use the name 'upstream'.